RZhangZK/SensorsData-Demos/README.md

-# test
+# SensorsData-Demos
-A test for GitHub.
+Storing common usage scenarios for the Sensors Data SDK.